Markov Decision Processes with Long-Term Average Constraints: Analysis

 We now prove the regret bounds for Algorithm \ref{alg:model_based_algo}.
 We first give the high level ideas used in obtaining the bounds on regret.
 We divide the regret into regret incurred in each epoch $e$.
-Then, we use the posterior sampling lemma (Lemma 1 from \citep{osband2013more}) to obtain the equivalence between the long-term average rewards of the true MDP $\mathcal{M}$ and the long-term average rewards for the optimal value of the sampled MDP $\widehat{\mathcal{M}}$.
-This allows us to use the results of stationary policies for average reward criteria from \citep{puterman2014markov}.
+Then, we use the posterior sampling lemma \cite[Lemma 1]{osband2013more} to obtain the equivalence between the long-term average rewards of the true MDP $\mathcal{M}$ and the long-term average rewards for the optimal value of the sampled MDP $\widehat{\mathcal{M}}$.
+This step allows us to deal with the regret from \textbf{(R.1)}.
+Then we use the Bellman error formulation to relate average rewards for the policy $\pi_e$ on $P$ and $\tilde{P}_e$ \citep{agarwal2022multi}.
+Combining this with Azuma's concentration inequality for Martingales allows us to bound the regret from \textbf{(R.2)} and \textbf{(R.3)}.

-Bounding constraint violations requires additional manipulations.
-Note that the long-term average constraints for the true MDP may not be unique.
-Hence, we do not know which long-term average constraint to compare with.
-Further, we obtain a policy which is feasible for the sampled MDP.
-We now want to bound the constraint violation of this feasible policy for the sampled MDP when applied on the true MDP.
-To do so, we will use \citep[Lemma 5]{ortner2020variational} to bound the difference between average cost of the feasible policy when applied to the sampled MDP and when applied to the true MDP.
+Bounding constraint violations requires similar considerations for \textbf{(C.2)} and \textbf{(C.3)}.
+Further, \textbf{(C.1)} becomes zero if Equation \eqref{eq:cmdp_constraints} is feasible for the sampled MDP.
+However, if Equation \eqref{eq:cmdp_constraints} is not feasible, the cost may be as high as $1$ ($c^k(s,a) \le 1~\forall~k\in[K]$).
+We bound the violations by bounding the time-steps for which the optimal policy for unconstrained optimization runs.